On the parametrization of the distributions of depth of shower maximum of ultra-high energy extensive air showers: Introduction

-Constant improvements in the fluorescence technique have allowed the Pierre Auger Observatory to measure \xmax with a systematic uncertainties of about $\pm$ 8 g/cm$^2$~\cite{auger-xmax} and the TA Collaboration quotes systematic uncertainties of $\pm$ 17.4 g/cm$^2$~\cite{ta-xmax}.
-The resolution in \meanXmax are quoted to be smaller than 25 g/cm$^2$ for the Pierre Auger Observatory measurements.
+Constant improvements in the fluorescence technique have allowed the Pierre Auger Observatory to measure \xmax with a systematic uncertainties of about $\pm 8\,$g/cm$^2$~\cite{auger-xmax} and the TA Collaboration quotes systematic uncertainties of $\pm 17.4\,$g/cm$^2$~\cite{ta-xmax}.
+The resolution in \meanXmax are quoted to be smaller than $25\,$g/cm$^2$ for the Pierre Auger Observatory measurements.
 The precision in measuring \xmax is such that new studies are based on the full distribution instead of only its moments~\cite{auger-xmax,ta-xmax,auger-vs-ta,mass-bellido-2018,bellido-xmax-2017}.

 In this context, a good understanding of the \xmax distribution shape is mandatory since many steps in the analysis procedures depend on knowing \textit{a priori} its expected shape.
+The adoption of a particular parametrization may cause a wrong interpretation ox \xmax distributions when studying the primary fractions and their evolution with energy.
 Some functions have been proposed to describe the \xmax distribution~\cite{xmax1,xmax2} but no comparison between them is available.
 In this paper, three functions are used to describe the \xmax distribution and a detailed statistical comparison between them is presented.
 The purpose of this paper is to select the best description of the \xmax distribution and parametrize its dependencies with energy and mass.

 This study is based on Monte Carlo simulations of air shower which are discussed in section~\ref{sec:sim}.
 In section~\ref{sec:functions}, the functions used to describe the \xmax distribution are presented and discussed.
 Section~\ref{sec:results} presents the results of the fits and section~\ref{sec:conclusion} presents the conclusions.